jonahzuercher/troll_python/README.md

 # troll_python
-A funny Troll Virus written in Python3
+A funny Troll "Virus" written in Python3 to try on your friends. xD

 Default Password = PWforTroll